libktx/ktx/ashley/README.md

     y = 5f
   }

-  // Or alternatively, if we already have a constructed component: entity += Transform(x = 1f, y = 2f)
+  // Or alternatively, if you already have a constructed component: entity += Transform(x = 1f, y = 2f)
 }
 ```